FungibilityMatters/MoneroMixer/README.md

 # MoneroMixer v1.0: The easiest way to use Monero to anonymously exchange and properly mix XMR, BTC, LTC, ETH, BCH, & 100+ other coins on Tails OS or Whonix.

 HOW TO SETUP:
 1. Right click anywhere on your desktop.
-Select "Open Terminal" on Tails or Ubuntu or "Applications" > "Terminal Emulator" on Whonix.
+On Tails or Ubuntu select "Open Terminal" on Whonix select "Applications" > "Terminal Emulator".
 This will open a terminal window.
 2. Copy and paste then line below in its entirety into the terminal window then press ENTER.

 `cd "$(zenity --file-selection --title="Select folder where you would like to install MoneroMixer" --directory 2> /dev/null)" && (test $USER = "amnesia" || sudo -p "